albert-yw-lin/collaborative-robotics-team3/README.md

     peasant98/tidybot2:humble

 # Access via browser: http://127.0.0.1:6080/

+# You can open a terminal there, and then go to the /home/ubuntu/Desktop/collaborative folder and run
+./setup.sh

+# (this will give you options to install everything, just the sim, etc.
 ```

 **Syncing updates:** With the volume mount, any `git pull` on your host machine will immediately reflect inside the running container.